 Students who are declared majors in Greek and who have a GPA (both general and departmental) of at least 3.6 are eligible for honors in Greek.
 The honors program consists of a two-semester course sequence — GREEK H195A and GREEK H195B, that is designed to support the writing of a thesis.
-This thesis, which will be evaluated by an honors committee of three members, may either build on work in a previous upper division course used in fulfillment of the Classical Civilizations major or may be a newly conceived project.
+This thesis, which will be evaluated by an honors committee of three members, may either build on work in a previous upper division course used in fulfillment of the Greek major or it may be a newly conceived project.
 It is due the Monday of the 13th week of the semester in which Greek H195B is taken.

 Further details can be found online at Classics Undergraduate Honors.
 Please consult with a Classics undergraduate adviser to begin planning to participate in honors.

 Other Majors and Minors offered by the Department of Ancient Greek and Roman Studies

 In addition to the University, campus, and college requirements, listed on the College Requirements tab, students must fulfill the below requirements specific to their major program.

 - All courses taken to fulfill the major requirements below must be taken for graded credit (except for courses taken in Spring 2020), other than courses listed which are offered on a Pass/No Pass basis only.
 Other exceptions to this requirement are noted as applicable.